Prag8855/aab/content/guides/moving-to-berlin.md

 ### Register your address

-In Germany, you must register your address.
+After you [move in](/guides/moving-in), you must [register your address](/glossary/Anmeldung).
 This is how you get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
 You need them for many other things.

 **[How to register your address in Berlin ➞](/guides/anmeldung-in-english-berlin)**